HVrettost/kitkat-authorization-service/README.md

 In order to run the service:
 1) Run docker-compose up --build
 2) Subsequent runs do not have to contain the --build flag

+In order to get the JWT token: just make a POST call in http://localhost:8900/api/auth/token with body

+{
+    "username": "username",
+    "password": "password"
+}